ramadatta/CPgeneProfiler/README.md

 ## Synopsis

-1) **CPgeneProfiler** package checks for a list of CarbaPenamase (CP) genes from a list of genome assemblies provided in fasta file format.
-The CP genes are derived from ARG-annot database.
+1) **CPgeneProfiler** package checks for a list of CarbaPenamase (CP) genes from a list of genome assemblies provided in FASTA file format.
+The CP genes are derived from ARG-ANNOT database.

 2) It reports the profile of all the CP genes available in the genome assemblies